-KEEPING RUTLAND COUNTY GREEN
+KEEPING RUTLAND COUNTY CLEAN

 Through providing education, material collection and disposal services, RCSWD strives to make it easy for residents to dispose of unwanted items in the most fiscally and environmentally responsible manner.
+Call (802) 775-7209 with any disposal questions!

 WHO WE ARE